 TSU's corporate performance is measured based on the achievement of financial, safety and strategic objectives.
-In 2020, the financial objectives were based on year-end consolidated financial results, using normalized net income, against a predetermined target.
+In 2021, the financial objectives were based on year-end consolidated financial results, using normalized net income, against a predetermined target.
 TSU also identified various strategic objectives, each with a varied weighting towards the total strategic objective achievement.
-Safety performance, as measured by "total recordable injury frequency", or "TRIF", was also included.
+Safety performance, as measured by "total recordable injury frequency", or "TRIF", and "total preventable motor vehicle incident frequency", or "PMVIF", was also included.
 The STIP performance objectives and targets are identified annually and approved by the Board.
 For each NEO, STIP performance objectives and targets relate to specific deliverables in their respective utilities and corporate divisions and are aligned to the overall long-term strategy of TSU.
 In connection with reviewing TSU's STIP program in light of its transition to a privately held company, the weightings of corporate STIP metrics for TSU were revised to reflect greater emphasis on strategic objectives.
 Each of the utilities establishes separate divisional performance objectives.